depado/articles/pages/dialogflow-golang-sdk-usage.md

 >
 > <cite>[Official Protobuf Website](https://developers.google.com/protocol-buffers/)</cite>

-Basically protobuf allows you to define what your data is structured once.
+Basically protobuf allows you to define how your data is structured once.
-Then you can generate the source code that will allow you to easily read and write in that format in the language you like the most or need to use.
+Then you can generate the source code that will allow you to easily read and write in that format with the language you like the most or need to use.

 # Handling Webhook